SasView/documents/Sasview Roadmap.md

 * Begin work on full history stack (Redo/Undo functionality)
 * Expand parallel processing support for multi-GPU, multi-CPU and CPU/GPU computation
 * Create at least one more tutorial as appropriate
-* Continue work to expand the size and diversity of the contributor commmunity
+* Continue work to expand the size and diversity of the contributor community
 * Continue developing training workshop strategy and begin implementation
 * Create at least one more video tutorials
 * Continue implementing further tools/algorithms to aid mutlimodal fitting as appropriate